jacobvarner/hoops-jacobvarner/_posts/2020-2-21-an-overview-of-kenpom-net-and-other-official-metrics-used-by-the-ncaa-tournament-selection-committee-in-2020.md

 lose any key players to injury.

-Alongside the NET, which is a combination of both, the five other metrics that the NCAA uses are broken into two groups: results-based etrics and predictive metrics.
+Alongside the NET, which is a combination of both, the five other metrics that the NCAA uses are broken into two groups: results-based metrics and predictive metrics.

 {% include ad-content.html %}